UK General Data Protection Regulation (UK GDPR)

 Data Protection governs how information about living people (such as pupils and staff) is collected and used.

-GDPR (General Data Protection Regulation) is about personal data.
+UK GDPR (UK General Data Protection Regulation) is about personal data.
 This means data which relates to an individual who can be identified from that information.
 It does not affect all the records the school or academy trust holds because much of it will not contain personal data.

 The Information Commissioner’s Office (ICO) is the national regulator of data protection legislation.
 If there is something that we, as an academy trust, are doing that is not quite as it should be, a complaint can be made to the ICO.

-You can find further information on GDPR by visiting the ICO website.
+You can find further information on UK GDPR by visiting the ICO website.